Afternoon: Check-in between 4 and 5 PM in the Map Room located inside the Mammoth Hot Springs Hotel.

 Lunch: Sack lunches in the Park

-Dinner: Early dinner at Mammoth dining room.
+Dinner: Early plated dinner at Restaurant adjacent to Hotel.

 Evening: After dinner departure into Yellowstone National Park's northern range, the Lamar Valley, for an evening of wildlife viewing as the continued mixture of elk arias steam through the crisp air.
 Instructor will interpret animal active through some of the most pristine landscape in the nation.
 The Lamar Valley contains prime wolf habitat; however, wolves may not be present in the area at this time.
 Wolves are wide ranging animals.
 Expect one or more moderate walks to explore a variety of habitats.
 This evening in Yellowstone, is travel and exploration among a wealth of wildlife habitat during the optimal wildlife viewing time of day.
 A grand landscape, a unique and amazing opera in the air and your knowledgeable instructor's interpretation and the delight of wildlife sightings add up to a great day in the park.